 To develop early reading skills the school uses ReadWriteInc., and our teaching of maths is based on the mastery approach.
 We believe our focus on outdoor learning is unique.
 We use our Forest School and Beach School practitioners to provide the children with regular opportunities to play and learn in outdoor environments and we use Nature Journaling to develop curiosity, a connection to nature, and thinking, observation and recording skills.

 Personal, Social and Health Education/Social, Moral, Spirtual and Cultural/Global Learning

 Our children access these key areas of our curriculum in a variety of ways.
-Sometimes they are taught as discreet lessons or subjects (as in some of our PSHE work) but more importantly they exist as key threads throughout the children's experience of school including the school ethos and values, the role model provided by all adults in school, expectations of behaviour, assemblies, visits and visitors and the prioritisation of wellbeing, including the support given to individual children.
+Sometimes they are taught as discrete lessons or subjects (as in our PSHE lessons using the newly introduced 'Jigsaw' programme) but they also exist as key threads throughout the children's experience of school including the school ethos and values, the role model provided by all adults in school, expectations of behaviour, assemblies, visits and visitors and the prioritisation of wellbeing, including the support given to individual children.
 The whole school plan below guides our assemblies and provides a framework for the learning objectives which we address in school.
 Whole school events provide a key element of learning in these areas and can be viewed under "Curriculum Events".

 Every half-term the teacher plans their teaching around a specific topic.
 The topic webs and knowledge organisers that we use can be found below:

 Year One Knowledge Organisers

 |Gardeners world knowledge organiser (1).docx||Download|